dkirker/rip-van-winkle/README.md

 **If you have lost tabs from your browser:** I have written a guide for how to recover your lost tabs [here](https://github.com/deanoemcke/thegreatsuspender/issues/526
 ).

-### Chrome Web Store

-The Great Suspender is [available via the official Chrome Web Store](https://chrome.google.com/webstore/detail/the-great-suspender/klbibkeccnjlkjkiokjodocebajanakg).

-Please note that the webstore version may be behind the latest version here.
-That is because I try to keep webstore updates down to a minimum due to their [disruptive effect](https://github.com/greatsuspender/thegreatsuspender/issues/526).

-For more information on the permissions required for the extension, please refer to this gitHub issue: (https://github.com/greatsuspender/thegreatsuspender/issues/213)

 ### Install as an extension from source